gstinoco/contaminant-transport-ml/README.md

 This project is licensed under the **MIT License** - see the full license text below:

 ```
+MIT License

-MIT License - Copyright (c) 2025 Gerardo Tinoco-Guerrero, Francisco Javier Domínguez-Mota, José Alberto Guzmán-Torres
+Copyright (c) 2025 Gerardo Tinoco-Guerrero, Francisco Javier Domínguez-Mota, José Alberto Guzmán-Torres

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated
+Permission is hereby granted, free of charge, to any person obtaining a copy
-documentation files (the "Software"), to deal in the Software without restriction, including without limitation
+of this software and associated documentation files (the "Software"), to deal
+in the Software without restriction, including without limitation the rights
-the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
+to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+copies of the Software, and to permit persons to whom the Software is
+furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all
+copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+SOFTWARE.
 ```

 **Academic Use:** This software is developed for research and educational purposes.
 Commercial use requires explicit permission from the authors.